2025-26 Legislative Priorities

 Scott Winkels – swinkels@orcities.org

-Get Involved - Join the LOC's Advocacy Efforts in 2025!
+Get Involved - Join the LOC's Advocacy Efforts in 2026!

-As we enter the 2025 session, member grassroots advocacy will remain a key factor in the LOC’s ability to achieve our top legislative priorities and protect our members from continued efforts to reduce “Home Rule” authority.
+As we enter the 2026 session, member grassroots advocacy will remain a key factor in the LOC’s ability to achieve our top legislative priorities and protect our members from continued efforts to reduce “Home Rule” authority.
 The LOC lobby team will reach out throughout the session and in the interim to ensure we can expand our reach with every state elected official.
 Those local-state relationships in your communities are critical to the overall outcome of the legislative process.

 Your lobby team is up to the challenge, and I’m confident every member city is as well.
 Join us in our efforts to represent your local community’s interests.

-Contact: Jim McCauley, Legislative Director jmccauley@orcities.org
+Contact: Nicole Stingh, Legislative Director - nstingh@orcities.org

 LOC Organizational Priority